• Skip to main content

 • Mac

-When you Reset Network Settings, any intentional or unintentional changes made to Network settings on your computer will be undone and your device will go back to Factory Default Settings.
+When you Reset Network Settings on a Windows 11/10 computer, any intentional or unintentional changes made to the Network settings on your computer will be undone and reverted back to Factory Default Settings.

-While a Network Settings Reset does not erase any data from the computer, it removes all your current Wi-Fi, Ethernet and VPN Networks from the computer.
+While a Network Settings Reset does not erase any data from the computer, it removes Wi-Fi network password and VPN network details from the computer.

-If your computer is experiencing network connectivity issues, you can follow the steps below to Reset Network Settings on your computer.
+If you are using Windows 10, you can follow the steps below to Reset the Network Settings on your computer.

 1. Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Reset.